noornee/noranime/README.md

 # noranime
 an anime site
-### Links are already broken because the site i scraped my data from changed their url added also added a captcha
+### Links are already broken because the site i scraped my data from changed their url and also added a captcha

 ## Build Setup